 John Doe 123 Main Street Anywhere, US 12345 SSN: xxx-xx-1234 June 19, 2013 Ref #: 000-111-2222

 To Whom It May Concern:

 I would like to dispute the following item on my credit report:

 A Mortgage Company Partial account number 1234 Opened 5/1/2005

 My credit report shows a 30-day late payment in the amount of $792.29 for June 2012.
 However, I was not late.
 I am enclosing copies of my statements for May, June and July 2012 that clearly show my payment for June 2012 was not 30 days late.

 Please correct this as soon as possible.

-John Doe John Doe
+Thank you, John Doe John Doe

 Credit Shout is a community of personal finance experts dedicated to helping you save money and make smart financial decisions.
 Learn how to master your credit card rewards, improve your credit score and start eliminating your debt.